 The greatest likelihood of significant losses to the Group arises from natural catastrophe events, such as windstorm, earthquake or flood.
-The Group has licence agreements with two catastrophe modelling organisations.
-The Group uses these modelling tools, along with the Group's knowledge of the business, historical loss information and geographic accumulations, to monitor aggregation and to simulate catastrophe losses.
+The Group licences leading industry modelling tools, and supplements these with the Group's knowledge of the business, historical loss information and geographic accumulations, to monitor aggregation and to simulate catastrophe losses.
 The range of scenarios considered includes natural catastrophe, property, marine, liability and terrorism events.